The Malaysian LAH Glues Malaysians Together

 “Drink, LAH!”
 (Come on, drink!)

-‘LAH’ also occurs frequently with “Yes” and “No,” – resulting in a less brusque sound and a smoother flow of conversation.
+‘LAH’ also occurs frequently with “Yes” and “No,” resulting in a less brusque sound and a smoother conversation flow.

 “Yah LAH” and “No LAH”

 How to use The Malaysian LAH?

 Malaysians use LAH with short, brief, negative responses.

 A: Don’t have, LAH!